-You’re working hard to make a lucrative living transforming other people’s lives…. with workshops, retreats and seminars.
+You’re working hard to make a lucrative living transforming other people’s lives…. with workshops, retreats, speaking engagements, seminars.
 But it’s often just not happening on a big enough scale.

 You may feel held back by fear – or the inability to fill seats and sell out your seminars.
 I’m going to address the fear factor first.
-Then give you a resource to pack your events with the right people who are devoted to learning from you.
 So you can get your words and wisdom out in the world to the people who want it.